fleek-tools/vue-boilerplate/README.md

 └── package.json
 ```

-If you want to lern more about `vue` you can checkout the official [Vue Documentation](https://vuejs.org/guide/introduction.html).
+If you want to learn more about `vue` you can checkout the official [Vue Documentation](https://vuejs.org/guide/introduction.html).

 ## 🧞 Commands